sangwoo4/ghostouch/README.en.md

     ```bash
     python gesture/src/live_test.py --model_type combine
     ```
 Press the ESC key to exit the program.
-If no hand is detected, "none" will be displayed.
+If no hand is detected, "Unknown" will be displayed.

 ---